-Choosing a healthcare provider can have a big impact on your entire birthing experience.
+Choosing the right healthcare provider can have a big impact on your entire birthing experience.
 At the end of the day, you may not be fully in control of how your baby makes his/her appearance, you are in control of who will be there, guiding you every step of the way.

 Types of Providers for Pregnancy